2017 Golden Globes Winners: Who Walked Home With The Awards?

 The Golden Globes have come and gone with a spectacular cold open from Jimmy Fallon that did not disappoint, but who were the 2017 Golden Globes Winners for the night?
-There were definitely some upsets, like Hugh Laurie taking the Best Supporting Actor award from not one, but TWO nominees from the favorite The People v.
+There were definitely some upsets, like Hugh Laurie taking the Best Supporting Actor award from not one, but two nominees from the favorite The People v.
 O.J.
 Simpson.
 Jimmy Fallon had to improvise as his first teleprompter broke, leading to an awkward joke about Ryan Gosling’s male parts (Fallon said, “pianist,” just to be clear), but that’s what the Golden Globes are known for.
 That, among several other moments, is going to have Twitter exploding in the morning.

 #GoldenGlobes: Watch Jimmy Fallon ad-lib his opening monologue after the teleprompter malfunctions https://t.co/6xAQpyikLp pic.twitter.com/Gk3Q048kKA